 In various myths, he descended to Earth, often in disguise, to father numerous demigods and heroes.

-For example, in one such tale, Zeus saw and fell in love with Io, a priestess of Hera, his sister-wife.
+In one such tale, Zeus saw and fell in love with Io, a priestess of Hera, his sister and wife.

-He transformed her into a heifer to hide her from his wife’s jealous gaze.
+He transformed Io into a heifer to hide her from his wife’s jealous gaze.

 Nevertheless, Hera suspected the deception and demanded the heifer as a gift.
-To ensure Io remained hidden, Zeus instructed Hermes to kill Argus, the many-eyed giant who guarded her.
+Once she received the heifer, Hera assigned Argus, the many-eyed giant, to guard her.

-In another, Callisto, a nymph and follower of Artemis, caught Zeus's eye.
+In another story, Callisto, a nymph and follower of Artemis, caught Zeus' eye.
 To seduce her, Zeus disguised himself as Artemis, leading to Callisto's pregnancy.

 When Artemis discovered the truth, she transformed Callisto into a bear.
-In the end, Zeus placed Callisto in the sky as the constellation Ursa Major as a punishment.
+In the end, Zeus placed Callisto in the sky as the constellation Ursa Major.

 Next, Zeus desired another mortal woman called Danaë.
-To seize her, he began by imprisoning her father Acrisius before visiting her in the form of a golden shower.
+She has been imprisoned by her father Acrisius and Zeus visited her in the form of a golden shower.

 From this strange union, Perseus, the legendary hero, was born.